SCADA Reliability • High Availability & Failover

 The failover test: Whatever platform you evaluate, run one test before you buy - have the vendor (or your integrator) kill the primary server while you watch the operator screen and hold a live alarm condition.
 Time the failover, check whether the alarm still delivered, and check the historian afterward for a gap.
 Five minutes of testing tells you more than fifty pages of architecture documentation.
 Merobix will run this scenario in a guided demo, and you can quantify what an outage-free year is worth with the ROI calculator.

-Platforms that treat high availability and disaster recovery as core features rather than add-ons include Merobix (99.9% uptime SLA on cloud plans, hot standby redundancy included in the Enterprise on-premise plan), Ignition (master/backup gateway redundancy), AVEVA System Platform (redundant application engines with object-level failover), and Rockwell FactoryTalk View SE (redundant HMI and data servers).
-The key distinction is whether redundancy is built into the plan you buy or licensed separately — on several traditional platforms the backup server requires its own paid license, so confirm what your quote actually includes before signing.
+Treat high availability and disaster recovery as core features rather than add-ons.
+Merobix includes availability governed by the applicable service agreement on cloud plans and hot standby redundancy in the Enterprise on-premise plan.
+Across the market, redundancy is delivered in different ways - hosted redundant infrastructure, master/backup gateway pairs, redundant application engines with object-level failover, or redundant HMI and data servers.
+The key distinction is whether redundancy is built into the plan you buy or licensed separately - on some architectures the backup server requires its own paid license, so confirm what your quote actually includes before signing.

-Every major SCADA vendor provides failover and redundancy in some form: Merobix, Inductive Automation (Ignition), AVEVA, Rockwell Automation (FactoryTalk), Siemens (WinCC), and GE (iFIX) all offer redundant configurations.
-They differ in how redundancy is delivered and priced.
-Cloud platforms like Merobix build redundancy into the hosted service and back it with a 99.9% uptime SLA, so there is nothing for you to configure.
-On-premise platforms require you to buy, build, and maintain the redundant pair yourself — Merobix Enterprise on-premise includes hot standby redundancy in the plan, while several traditional vendors license the backup server separately.
+Failover and redundancy come in several forms, and they differ in how redundancy is delivered and priced.
+Cloud platforms like Merobix build redundancy into the hosted service and back it with availability governed by the applicable service agreement, so there is nothing for you to configure.
+On-premise platforms require you to buy, build, and maintain the redundant pair yourself - Merobix Enterprise on-premise includes hot standby redundancy in the plan, while some architectures license the backup server separately.

 Hot standby means a second, fully synchronized SCADA server runs in parallel with the primary and takes over automatically within seconds of a failure - no operator action, minimal data loss.
 Cold standby means backup hardware or a restorable image exists but must be manually started and loaded with a recent backup, which typically takes hours and loses all data since the last backup.
 Warm standby sits between the two: the backup runs and receives periodic synchronization but can lose several minutes of data on failover.
 For continuous operations - pipelines, gas plants, water systems - hot standby is the only configuration that eliminates the monitoring gap.